webqit/webflo/README.md

 #### Custom Redirect Responses

 It is possible to hint the server on how to serve redirect responses.
 The response code for these redirects could be substituted with a non-rediret status code so that it can be recieved as a normal response and handled manually.
 The following pair of headers make this possible: `X-Redirect-Code`, `X-Redirect-Policy`.
-+ The `X-Redirect-Code` can be any valid (but preferably, 2xx) HTTP status code.
++ The `X-Redirect-Code` can be any valid HTTP status code (often preferably, in the 2xx).
 This is the response code that you want Webflo to substitute the actual redirect code with.
-+ The `X-Redirect-Policy` header can be any of `manual` - treat all redirects as manual, `manual-if-cross-origin` - treat cross-origin redirects as manual, `manual-if-cross-spa` - treat cross-SPA redirects (including cross-origin redirects) as manual.
++ The `X-Redirect-Policy` header can be any of:
+  + `manual` - which means "treat all redirects as manual"
+  + `manual-if-cross-origin` - which means "treat cross-origin redirects as manual"
+  + `manual-if-cross-spa` - which means "treat cross-SPA redirects (including cross-origin redirects) as manual"

-Re-coded redirects have the standard `Location` header, and its own `X-Redirect-Code` response header containing the original redirect status code.
+  In each case, the substituted, original redirect code is returned back in the response in a special `X-Redirect-Code` response header, along with the standard `Location` header.

 #### Failure Responses